cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ### Generating Math Formulas as Strings

 For now, let's build some equations!
-We're going to go real simple here and just work with easy-peasy addition of two small natural numbers.
+We're going to go real simple here and just work with easy-peasy addition of two natural numbers.
 Once we get that to work, we can build more funky stuff later on.
 See the [full code](https://github.com/cpury/lstm-math) to find out how to build more complex equations.